BloodThearch/Pixel_Jumper/README.md

 ```

 ### Directly Run The Game
-After downloading the game, just run it by double clicking on `main.exe` inside the `Pixel_Jumper` directory.
+If you want to play the game without using the python files, just run it by double clicking on `main.exe` inside the `Pixel_Jumper` directory.

 ### Requirements
 Python3 and pygame library.